etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 	INFO  Attempting to configure 10.10.10.1
 	Updated wireless configuration

-If the configuration went well, the led of the device should turn blue, and a new network should appear under the same name of the router with suffix _PLUS
+If the configuration went well, the led of the device should turn blue, and a new network should appear under the same name as your router except it has a suffix _PLUS

-You can connect to this new network with the same password as your router wifi network.
+You can connect to this new network with the same password as your router.

-I hope this tutorial was helpul and hopefully saved you precious time configuring this repeater.
+I hope this tutorial was helpul and hopefully saved you precious time.